sumants-dev/WhatTime/README.md

 # What Time?
 ## Project Description

 What time is a tool to organize events among google account users.
+Users can invite other google users through their email, and setting an event will send an invite to their google calendars.

 ## Technologies
 **Frontend:** ReactJs, Bulma